niksyaduvanshi/RockPaperScisser-Js/README.md

 A simple and interactive Rock-Paper-Scissors web game built with **HTML**, **CSS**, and **JavaScript**.
 The player competes against the computer, and the scores are tracked in real-time.

-## 🚀 Live Demo

-(You can host it using GitHub Pages or Netlify and put the link here.)

 ## 📁 Project Structure